Early American publishers and printers: American Revolution

 One of the earliest historians of the American Revolution, David Ramsay, said that, "in establishing American independence, the pen and press had merit equal to that of the sword."
-In the years leading up to, and during the American Revolution, hundreds of pamphlets were printed covering a variety of themes about religion, common law, politics, natural rights and the enlightment, which were largely written in relation to revolutionary thought.
+In the years leading up to, and during the American Revolution, hundreds of pamphlets were printed covering a variety of themes about religion, common law, politics, natural rights and the enlightenment, which were largely written in relation to revolutionary thought.
 In his extensive work, Bernard Bailyn, a historian of colonial American history, he outlines how these pamphlets revealed an "interior view" of the motives behind the revolution and notes that they sometimes differ from the conventional views offered by some historians.

 For years historians have debated as to the extent of influence that various religious doctrines had in fostering the ideals that ultimately brought about the American Revolution.
 However, it is evident that many religious works frequently offered accounts that promoted the ideals of freedom of speech and of the press, and other liberties, and openly criticized the British Crown over what they regarded as incursions on their God given rights and freedoms — issues that were fundamental in advancing the revolution.
 As such, the colonial authorities were always watchful of any statements that they felt were seditious that occurred within the context of published religious literature.

-In the years just prior to the war Massachusetts played a central role as the leader in the Revolution, where Boston was considered by royal authorities as a "hot-bed of sedition".
+In the years prior to the Revolutionary War, Massachusetts played an influential role in supporting the Revolution.
+Boston was considered by royal authorities as a "hotbed of sedition".
 During this time printers and publishers played a fundamental role in promoting the call for independence in the and uniting the American colonies in that end.
 Thomas Paine's 1776 work, Common Sense, outlined moral and political arguments and is considered "the most incendiary and popular pamphlet of the entire revolutionary era", and was printed by Robert Bell.
 In response to Paine's work, James Chalmers, under the assumed name of Candidus countered it with a pamphlet entitled The Plain Truth, also printed by Robert Bell, which was not received well by a patriotic populace who drove Chalmers into exile.

 The concepts of "Patriot" and "Loyalist" were not fully distinctive in many ways until 1774 when the idea of independence became the central political and social issue as tensions between the colonies and Britain intensified.
 Many printers embraced the idea of a free press doctrine that expected printers not to take sides, and allow for a "free and open press" in which a variety of political ideals could be freely and publicly debated.